mtlawson/mtlawson_public/README.md

 # mtlawson_public

 Welcome to mtlawson_public!
 This repository contains public samples of code written by Michael T. Lawson (Biostatistics PhD candidate, UNC-Chapel Hill).
-This code was all written in the course of research projects at UNC; I've tried to comment things clearly and extract self-contained modules, but please note that some code may be hard to decipher without reading the underlying research.
+This code was all written in the course of research projects or learn-to-code exercises at UNC; I've tried to comment things clearly and extract self-contained modules, but please note that some code may be hard to decipher without reading the underlying research.
 The remainder of this document is a brief overview of the projects and files contained in the repository.